Knowing how to tell if a property has subsidence is vital if you are looking to move house any time soon.

 Many buyers will shudder at the mere mention of the word, yet, in many cases, it’s not as big a deal as you may first think.

-Thankfully, by the end of this article, you’ll have a pretty good idea of what subsidence is, how to identify it, and what to do about it.
+In this article, we’ll pull on our own experiences to help you understand what subsidence is, how to identify it, and what to do about it.

 According to the dictionary, the meaning of subsidence is…

 the gradual caving in or sinking of an area of land.

 Another thing to note is that subsidence often happens over a large area, not just in a small localised spot (Whittaker & Reddish, 1989).

 When that movement of land starts to cause cracks and structural issues with a property, that’s when the alarm bells should start ringing.